camoverride/police_radio_scanner/README.md

 Production mode:

 Start a service with *systemd*.
-This will start the program when the computer starts and revive it when it dies.
-Copy the contents of `police_radio_stream.service` to `/etc/systemd/system/police_radio_stream.service` (via `sudo vim /etc/systemd/system/police_radio_stream.service`).
+This will start the program when the computer starts and revive it when it dies

+- `mkdir -p ~/.config/systemd/user`
+- `~/.config/systemd/user/police_radio_scanner.service`
+- paste in the contents of `police_radio_scanner.service`

 Start the service using the commands below.

-- `sudo systemctl daemon-reload`
+- `systemctl --user daemon-reload`
+- `systemctl --user enable police_radio_scanner.service`
+- `systemctl --user start police_radio_scanner.service`

-- Start it on boot: `sudo systemctl enable police_radio_stream.service`
+Start it on boot: `sudo loginctl enable-linger pi`

-- Start it right now: `sudo systemctl start police_radio_stream.service`
-- Stop it right now: `sudo systemctl stop police_radio_stream.service`
-- Get logs: `sudo journalctl -u police_radio_stream | tail`
+Get the logs: `journalctl --user -u police_radio_scanner.service`